Global Grant Application - GG2688284

 Describe the community needs that your project will address.

-• Need for safe clean water
+• The need for safe clean water

-• Need for monitoring and supervisory skills
+• The need for monitoring and supervisory skills: governance, financial management, conflict resolution

 How did your project team identify these needs?

-During the needs assessments, Community members explained the problems and identified the potential solutions.
+During the needs assessments, community members explained the problems and identified the potential solutions.

 Assessments started with small group interviews with the village leaders, continued with surveys, larger community meetings, and mapping exercises.
 Assets such as existing boreholes, other clean water sources, fortified and expanded latrines, and dish racks were identified.